yyzTom/ai-rag-chatbot/README.md

 pip install -r requirements.txt
 ```

+#### Backend environment
+- Copy a LLM provider from .env.example to .env, uncomment LLM provider and fill credentials.

 ### Database Prep
 1. Create an empty PostgreSQL database (via pgAdmin or psql).
 2. Create backend/.env and populate DATABASE_URL with your database credentials.